TanYa-Go/Babushka-Bakes/TESTING.md

 # **Code Validation**

 ### **HTML**
-All the HTML files were validated with [HTML Validator](https://validator.w3.org/).
-There was only a few minor errors such as double closing tags or missing tags.
+All the HTML files were validated with [HTML Validator](https://validator.w3.org/).\

+There were only a few minor errors such as:
+* double closing tags
+* missing closing tags
+* nested **a** element inside the **button** element

 These errors were fixed and there are no errors or warnings left.

 ### **CSS**
 All the CSS files have passed the [CSS Validator](https://jigsaw.w3.org/css-validator/) without issues.